Charitable Groups at Work Around Town

 The Barnard Community Trust (BCT) was formed in 2012 as a local, non-profit organization committed to finding a way to save the much-loved Barnard General Store, which had temporarily closed.
 The BCT successfully rallied the community to chip in enough money to buy the store and property, found new owners to run the business, and thus reopened the store in Spring of 2013.
 Today, the mission of the BCT is to promote and enable the Town of Barnard to maintain and enhance our rural quality of life in a positive and sustainable way.

 Because the BCT owns the Barnard General Store building and surrounding property, the trust is responsible for the property taxes and insurance on the building.
 It is also responsible for upkeep, which is no small order for a store that first opened in 1832.
 The BCT continues to raise funds to keep the Barnard General Store strong, stable, and healthy for years to come.
+Learn more about the ongoing developments of the BCT.

 Currently contact information for the BCT is: